wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-meetings-apps/includes/4-participants-in-meeting-experiences.md

 Developers can conditionally show different content in custom meeting apps based on the current lifecycle of the meeting.
 The different lifecycle options include:

-- **pre-meeting**: This experience is shown in the meeting details as a tab before the meeting starts or concludes.
+- **pre-meeting**: The pre-meeting experience is shown in the meeting details as a tab before the meeting starts or concludes.
-- **in-meeting**: This experience is shown in the meeting's side-panel or stage as a tab when a meeting is in process.
+- **in-meeting**: The in-meeting experience is shown in the meeting's side-panel or stage as a tab when a meeting is in process.
-- **post-meeting**: This experience is shown in the meeting details as a tab after the meeting starts or concludes.
+- **post-meeting**: The post-meeting experience is shown in the meeting details as a tab after the meeting starts or concludes.

-The **in-meeting** lifecycle is only implemented in the meetings side-panel or meeting stage as those are only available when the meeting is currently in process.
+The **in-meeting** lifecycle is only implemented in the meetings side-panel or meeting stage that are only available when the meeting is currently in process.

 However, the **pre-meeting** and **post-meeting** experiences are determined by checking the time of the meeting.